-NOTE: You must be logged in with Administrator privileges to perform this procedure.
+NOTE: You must be logged in with Administrator privileges.

 - 1. Open the Computer Management window. - 2.
 In the console tree, expand Local Users and Groups and click Users. - 3.
 Double-click Guest or IUSR_system name user account to see the Properties for those users, or right-click the Guest or IUSR_system name user account and then select Properties. - 4.
 Select Account is disabled and click OK.